 Author Cassandra Clark has amassed plenty of loyal readers through her popular series An Abbess of Meaux Mystery and she might just pick up more after the release of this book.

-If you buy this book about Whitby and enjoy it then you might wish to read the rest of the long-running series – Murder at Whitby Abbey is book 10! – starting with Hangman Blind.
+If you buy this book and enjoy it then you might wish to read the rest of the long-running series – Murder at Whitby Abbey is book 10! – starting with Hangman Blind.

 Whitby After Dark